WatchMojo

 WatchMojo is a Canadian company and website which produces and distributes internet videos.
 Based in Montreal, WatchMojo has over a hundred employees globally, some of whom are part-timers or freelancers.
-They create a very high volume of short videos with low production costs, particularly enticing Top 10 listicles, which WatchMojo uploads to social media platforms such as YouTube, where its programming has been viewed over 100 billion minutes.
+They create a very high volume of short videos with low production costs, particularly Top 10 listicles, which WatchMojo uploads to social media platforms such as YouTube.

-WatchMojo was founded in 2006 by CEO Ashkan Karbasfrooshan, Christine Voulieris, Raphael Daigneault, Kevin Havill and Derek Allen.
+WatchMojo was founded on January 23, 2006 by CEO Ashkan Karbasfrooshan, Christine Voulieris, Raphael Daigneault, Kevin Havill and Derek Allen.
 Its first six years were not financially successful.
 It made a variety of factual brand-friendly content and made money from commissions or licensing their videos to brands such as McDonald's and Coca-Cola.
 In 2012, Karbasfrooshan pivoted WatchMojo's focus to YouTube and Top 10 videos.
 They became popular on the platform, where they have over 30,000 videos and 25 million subscribers.
 At one point, they were the most-subscribed Canadian channel.

 Business

 WatchMojo is a company and website that produces and distributes internet videos.
-Each month, it produces hundreds of short videos with minimal production value and, under fair use, heavy use of unlicensed copyrighted footage.
+Each month, it produces hundreds of short videos; these use relatively minimal production value (founder stated roughly $2000 per video in 2015), and rely heavily on unlicensed copyrighted footage, citing fair use.
 The videos are then published on their social media platforms.
 WatchMojo owns over 35 YouTube channels, and also has smaller followings on Facebook, Twitter, and Snapchat.
 The former include the primary YouTube channel, WatchMojo.com; the identical but female-oriented MsMojo, launched in early 2016; and MojoPlays, a gaming channel created in 2017.
+Other channels include BrickMojo and mojocore.

 WatchMojo's headquarters were located at the corners of Saint Viateur and Saint Laurent Boulevard, in Montreal, Quebec.
-Currently it's based out of Zu, at Maison Alcan, in downtown Montreal As of 2019, its CEO is co-founder Ashkan Karbasfrooshan.
+As of 2017, it is based out of Zu, at Maison Alcan, in downtown Montreal.
+As of 2019, its CEO is co-founder Ashkan Karbasfrooshan.
 In 2016, WatchMojo had 45 full-time employees, all in Montreal.
 In mid-2019, WatchMojo had 70 full-time employees across Montreal, New York City, Los Angeles, and London, along with dozens of part-timers or freelancers who research, write and edit the videos.
 In February 2020, they had "100 full-time and part-time employees globally."

 In 2006, WatchMojo reportedly signed with talent agency William Morris Endeavor.
 In 2018, WatchMojo signed with ICM Partners, which was acquired by Creative Artists Agency in 2022.
 The company's board of directors include Peter Horan and Janet Scardino.
-Previous and current members of its advisory board include former AOL executive and NatGeo president Ted Prince as well as former DMG Entertainment exec Chris Fenton.
+Members of its advisory board have included former AOL executive and NatGeo president Ted Prince and as of 2018, former DMG Entertainment exec Chris Fenton.